Satellite Derived Bathymetry | Benthic Mapping | Water Quality | Elevation Models | Coastal and Terrestrial Environments | Water Surface

 eoLytics Water Quality is a truly unique web application which allows you to generate frequent and detailed information on Water Quality parameters globally.
 This fully automatic, analytical workflow is installed on a cloud environment, very easy to use and based on EOMAP’s proven and established Modular Inversion and Processing System (MIP).

-eoLytics ACOR is EOMAP’s web application to perform atmospheric correction on satellite data, including Sentinel-2 and Landsat imagery. is a very effective tool for researchers and EO experts who want to perform their own analyses based on the best and most reliable surface reflectance data possible.
+eoLytics ACOR is EOMAP’s web application to perform atmospheric correction on satellite data, including Sentinel-2 and Landsat imagery.
+It is a very effective tool for researchers and EO experts who want to perform their own analyses based on the best and most reliable surface reflectance data possible.

 EOMAP’s eoLytics SWIFT (Shallow Water Image Finder Tool) automatically returns a ranking of satellite imagery regarding their feasibility for seafloor or bathymetric analyses.
 As such, it can be linked to your internal aquatic remote sensing workflows or assist during the satellite data selection process for any of our Satellite-Derived Bathymetry software and web application solutions.